KTM 390 Adventure is likely to have its world premiere at the 2017 EICMA Motorcycle Show in November.

 |Maximum (Estimated)||Rs 2.6 lakh|

-The Adventure motorcycle will get additional equipment to meet the demand for Adventure tourers.
-These features will make it tad expensive over than the standard model.
+Instead of Duke 390 platform, the new Adventure motorcycle is reportedly to be developed on an all-new platform.
+This model will get additional equipment to meet the demand for Adventure tourers.
+With new platform and added features, the new model is likely to be tad expensive over the naked roadster.
 The bike will be positioned a notch above the KTM RC390 in terms of pricing.
-That said the KTM RC 390 price is expected to be around Rs 40,000 more than the standard RC 390.
+That said the 390 Adventure price is expected to be around Rs 40,000 more than the standard RC 390.

-The motorcycle is currently in testing phase, and will enter into production line in near future.
-It is lined-up for a global unveiling at the 2017 EICMA Motorcycle Show to be held in November 2017.
+KTM is currently testing the motorcycle on international streets.
+If reports are to be believed, the bike will have its global unveiling at the 2017 EICMA Motorcycle Show to be held in November 2017.
+To be developed at Bajaj’s Chakan plant, the bike will also be exported to several international markets.
 As for the India launch, it is expected that KTM could launch the bike early next year.

 |Engine||373.2cc single-cylinder, liquid-cooled|